JuliaPluto/HypertextLiteral.jl/docs/src/content.md

 Note that `missing` has default treatment, see below.

-## Vectors
+## Vectors & Tuples

-Within element content, vector elements are concatenated.
+Within element content, vector and tuple elements are concatenated (with no delimiter).

     @htl "<tag>$([1,2,3])</tag>"
     #-> <tag>123</tag>